-This workshop will help define the scholarship skills we plan to address and then provide opportunity to put those into practice, implementing a variety of tools and techniques to help each student find the methods that work best for them.
-The bulk of the sessions will focus on deep reading and note-taking skills, learning to "listen" to a text or a speaker and not just recall but analyze what he or she is saying.
-In addition to gaining confidence in reading a variety of texts, we will also look at ways to improve productivity with our study time - from time management and planning to developing habits and maintaining different types of journals.
+This is a workshop on various scholarship skills and how to put them into practice through a variety of tools and techniques to help each student find the methods that work best for them.
+The bulk of the sessions will focus on approaches to reading, notetaking and annotating skills, and learning how to read different kinds of texts.
+In addition to this, we will also look at ways to improve organization, productivity, and study time by looking at approaches to planners and journaling to study methods such as the Pomodoro Technique and Deep Work.

-SCHOLARSHIP SKILLS COURSE MAP:
+SCHOLARSHIP SKILLS COURSE MAP: MONTH I

-WEEK I